dharmab/8492sqdn.net/content/guides/vr/index.md

 > Note that some VR headsets, such as the MeganeX superlight, are not compatible with AMD GPUs at all.

-It is technically possible to use Intel Arc GPUs with certain headsets usch as Meta and Pico, but we don't recommend it for flight sims due to poor performance.
+It is possible to use Intel Arc GPUs with certain headsets usch as Meta and Pico, but we don't recommend it for flight sims due to limited performance.

 ### Recommended GPUs